billfitzgerald/infosec-primer/testing_scenarios.md

 ### E7.3.1 User login

 Attempt two types of logins.
-First, use both an invalid username; then use a valid username but incorrect password.
+First, use both an invalid username and password; then use a valid username but incorrect password.
 In both cases, the application should not reveal if the username was valid.
 The following image is an example of a proper response.
 It states that either the username or password was incorrect without identifying which one wasn't recognized.

 <div align="center">
 <figure>